 Developing housing services which reduce reoffending

-Llamau has recently undertaken a two year research, strategy and lobbying project to develop effective accommodation services for young people involved in the Youth Justice System.
-For more information about this project, please read more and the findings from the report can be found here.
+Llamau undertook a two year research, strategy and lobbying project to develop effective accommodation services for young people involved in the Youth Justice System.
+More information about this project can be found here, with the findings also available to read online here.

 The Aspirational Development Programme takes forward a major finding of the research above, looking at how housing is a crucial factor in affecting engagement with education, employment and training.
 Social enterprise is being explored as a way of improving outcomes for young homeless people.
 For more information about this project, please read more here.

 Knowledge Transfer Partnerships

 Cardiff Metropolitan University (formerly University of Wales Institute Cardiff) - A study into the experiences and outcomes of Llamau’s service users